AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/configuration.md

 ## Test with a sample app

+### Prerequisites

+* Adobe Commerce instance installed on local machine.

+### Configuration

-You can download a sample app from the [Commerce UI test extension repository](https://github.com/adobe/adobe-commerce-samples/tree/main/sample-extension) to gain insight on how the Admin SDK injects menus and pages into the Admin.
+You can download a sample app from the [Adobe Commerce Samples repository](https://github.com/adobe/adobe-commerce-samples/tree/main/admin-ui-sdk/menu/custom-menu) to gain insight on how the Admin SDK injects menus and pages into the Admin.

 1. Run the following command to clone and sync the repository: